 - Bank id: This is the bank's routing number - if you have it you should enter it but the default zeros '000000000' is fine.

 - INTU.BID: We mentioned earlier that we mimic a bank feed in order to make this bank data import and as such we need to include a recognised Intuit Bank ID for it to be accepted by QuickBooks Desktop.
-In this case we've used a common bank ID for Wells Fargo Bank.
+In this case we've used a common bank ID for Wells Fargo Bank (03000).
 If you know the INTU.BID of your own bank you can enter it here.
 Using the Wells Fargo default will make no difference in getting the data into QuickBooks Desktop except that you will have a Wells Fargo logo associated with it.
 See below if you receive an error that QuickBooks cannot verify the institution details.

 Generally you can just cast your eyes over the above fields before clicking Download, but do make sure the Account Number is captured and, if not, at least that it's unique.